yorkulibraries/preservation_documentation/policy/Digital Preservation Strategic Plan.md

 The criteria to be assessed when determining preservation level include:

 - Rights: YUL should have appropriate rights to preserve the material in a matter consistent with its Preservation Strategies.
 At a minimum, YUL should have the right to locally load the content for archival purposes.
 In most cases, this should also include the ability to transform the content into new formats in the event that an existing one should become obsolete.
-- Appropriate metadata: Content to be ingested into the repository should be accompanied by metadata sufficient to provide a meaninful context to the content, as understood by the Designated Community.
+- Appropriate metadata: Content to be ingested into the repository should be accompanied by metadata sufficient to provide a meaningful context to the content, as understood by the Designated Community.
 This can include information situating the content withing its universe (e.g., keywords, bibliographic metadata) or information contributing to the object’s usability (e.g., dataset codebooks).
-The criteria for acceptabilty under this measure will be defined on a Content Type basis.
+The criteria for acceptability under this measure will be defined on a Content Type basis.
 - Validity: The content object must be a well-formed and valid instance of the type of object it purports to be.
 - Format Appropriateness: YUL will, for each Content Type, maintain a list of formats which will be deemed as acceptable for long-term preservation.
 This list will be based on the needs of the Designated Community, as well as the format’s future prospects for migration.